These filters are absolutely electrifying!

 That is the question.
 A question we’ve been asked a countless number of times.
 So, we thought it was about time we cleared the air.
 After all, removing pesky things from the air is our specialty.

 So, let’s get down to it.
 We know you want to know...
 What is the difference between fiberglass and pleated air filters?
 Upon first glance, the differences are glaring: They look completely different and their costs are very different as well.

 What’s the deal with fiberglass?

 Typically, there are three arguments made in support of fiberglass filters:

 - Their greatest advantage is their price tag.
 While their extremely low price - sometimes you can get one for as little as $1 - is very attractive to your wallet, purchasers often fall victim to the tried and true adage, “You get what you pay for.”

 - There is the question of airflow into your home.
 The claim is that the fiberglass filter will allow the air to flow more easily.

 - And, finally, many home buyers are told by their home inspector to never use pleated filters.
 Inspectors and HVAC technicians will often site fiberglass filters as being “easy on your system.”

 Busting myths with pleats

 Pleated filters are simply filters that have been folded to make them look like an accordion.
-This designs increases the surface area of your filter, which allows it to catch that much more dirt, dust and allergens.
+This design increases the surface area of your filter, which allows it to catch that much more dirt, dust, and allergens.
 The wider space also allows for less frequent filter changes, because - with more material - they take longer to clog.